January… it’s that time of year when people are extra passionate about new beginnings.

 4. Targeting niches that are too small

-One of the best reasons to build a niche site these days is due to how strong authority sites rank in the search engines.
+One of the best reasons to build a blog these days is due to how strong authority blogs rank in the search engines.

 You’re probably tired of me saying this by now since I’ve said it so many times before: It’s harder to get to $100 per month than it was in the past, but it’s easier to get to $100/day.